Sstoryteller2/spttx/README.md

 # spttx
-bash script for eccess to yandex speech kit
+bash script for access to yandex speech kit